 I walk through a graffiti lined lane to Regent Street where I used to work.
 I recognise some shops but many are new.
 The florist has had a face lift, there’s the hip bar called The Bearded Tit, designer stores and retro furniture.
 A skate shop for your skateboard needs and a gelataria that I don’t recall.

 I do remember the Wild Cockatoo Bakery and am pleased that Finishing Touches Restorations is still hanging in there.
 I occasionally bought lunch at the Saint Germain patisserie on Rosehill Street.
 It too is still there.

 I walk through the heritage buildings of the Australian Technology Park (ATP).
 In these railway workshops, locomotives were built maintained from the 1880s until 1989.
 The facility is now used for conferences, training, exhibitions and even training in blacksmithing.
 It is an interesting place to wander through.
 Tours are available, but informative signs make it possible to visit independently.

 There is a large police presence at Redfern Station.
-A police dog stops beside a commuter.
+A police dog stops beside a commuter, looking for drugs.
 Police surround the man and take him into an office.
 I am left with an unpleasant taste in my mouth.
-My overall impression of Redfern?
+My overall impression is that the Sydney suburb of Redfern has changed.
 Sadly, gentrification has happened.
-And I have not seen such a large police presence in any of my previous suburban discoveries.
+And while I felt perfectly safe, I have not seen such a large police presence in any of my previous suburban discoveries.

 If you liked this post, you may also like to walk through